Who Are We?

 Ideal for All Ages & Stages

 The Milwaukee Region is an ideal place to start a career, raise a family or enjoy the freedom retirement brings

 An energetic, but walkable downtown teeming with new apartments, condominiums and restaurants has made Milwaukee a choice destination for young professionals.
 The city offers affordable housing, professional sports teams, rich cultural offerings, a vibrant music scene (including Summerfest, the world’s largest music festival), and plenty of opportunities to enjoy the outdoors (including miles of beaches and a lakefront state park within walking distance of the downtown).
 The city’s low unemployment rate, its rapidly developing technology clusters, and its premier colleges and universities make it a perfect place to start or grow a career.

 Given its cold winters, Milwaukee scores surprisingly high as a preferred destination for retirees.
 One reason is the affordable cost of living.
 Home prices won’t consume your life savings, dining out is not expensive, and you can even take college classes for free within the University of Wisconsin system (the University of Wisconsin-Milwaukee campus, the second-largest in the state, is located just north of downtown Milwaukee).
 Then, of course, there are all of the outdoor activities – the golf, the tennis courts, the hiking trails, miles of beaches, the symphony, and the opera.
 The list is endless.
 And who says you can’t enjoy the winter?
-You may not be up for the polar-bear plunge, but how about cross-country skiing?
+You may not be up for the polar-bear plunge, but how about cross-country skiing or snowshoeing?

 Our History (Short Version)